-- (a) To qualify for the administrative exemption, an employee's primary duty must include the exercise of discretion and independent judgment with respect to matters of significance.
+(a) To qualify for the administrative exemption, an employee's primary duty must include the exercise of discretion and independent judgment with respect to matters of significance.
 In general, the exercise of discretion and independent judgment involves the comparison and the evaluation of possible courses of conduct, and acting or making a decision after the various possibilities have been considered.
-The term ''matters of significance" refers to the level of importance or consequence of the work performed. - (b) The phrase "discretion and independent judgment" must be applied in the light of all the facts involved in the particular employment situation in which the question arises.
-Factors to consider when determining whether an employee exercises discretion and independent judgment with respect to matters of significance include, but are not limited to: whether the employee has authority to formulate, affect, interpret, or implement management policies or operating practices; whether the employee carries out major assignments in conducting the operations of the business; whether the employee performs work that affects business operations to a substantial degree, even if the employee's assignments are related to operation of a particular segment of the business; whether the employee has authority to commit the employer in matters that have significant financial impact; whether the employee has authority to waive or deviate from established policies and procedures without prior approval; whether the employee has authority to negotiate and bind the company on significant matters; whether the employee provides consultation or expert advice to management; whether the employee is involved in planning long- or short-term business objectives; whether the employee represents the company in handling complaints, arbitrating disputes or resolving grievances.
+The term ''matters of significance" refers to the level of importance or consequence of the work performed.

+(b) The phrase ''discretion and independent judgment" must be applied in the light of all the facts involved in the particular employment situation in which the question arises.
+Factors to consider when determining whether an employee exercises discretion and independent judgment with respect to matters of significance include, but are not limited to: whether the employee has authority to formulate, affect, interpret, or implement management policies or operating practices; whether the employee carries out major assignments in conducting the operations of the [[business]] employing office; whether the employee's assignments are related to operation of a particular segment of the [[business]] employing office; whether the employee has authority to waive or deviate from established policies and procedures without prior approval; whether the employee has authority to negotiate and bind the [[company]] employing office on significant matters; whether the employee provides consultation or expert advice to management;

+whether the employee is involved in planning long- or short-term [[business]] objectives; whether the employee investigates and resolves matters of significance on behalf of management; and whether the employee represents the [[company]] employing office in handling complaints, arbitrating disputes or resolving grievances.